junon-corp/juc/README.md

 <img src="https://raw.githubusercontent.com/junon-corp/jur/main/assets/logo_circle.png" align="right" width="20%" alt="Junon logo" />

 # juc
 Compiler for the Junon language.
 Multi-platform and modern design.
-Only available on Linux for the moment
+Currently only available for Linux

 ## Note
-The compiler is still under development, and the main branch is not always stable. \
+The compiler is still under development, and the main branch is not always stable.

 About the Rust code, it's often reviewed to optimize some parts and to better follow the Rust's guidelines.
 You can contribute on that checking by making a pull request with your changes.

 ## Simple example